RobertSpiri/REST-API/README.md

 Start the Data Base with mongod.exe

-Run the folowing in bash
+Go to the folder with the project , open the bash and run the folowing
 ```
 mvn clean install -U

-cd "target"
+cd target

 java -jar robert-REST-API-0.1.0.jar
 ```